psxdev/KallistiOS/utils/pvrtex/readme_unformatted.txt

 --preview [filename], -p [filename]
 	Generates a preview of the resulting texture file.
 You can see the results of bit depth reduction, dithering, mipmaps, and compression.

 	The preview is can be a PNG, JPG, BMP, or TGA file.
 Preview JPGs are generally not a good choice do to the lack of alpha, and possiblility of compression artifacts.

 --compress [codebook_size / "small"], -c [codebook_size / "small"]
 	Generates a VQ compressed texture.

 	codebook_size is an optional parameter adjusts the size of the codebook generated for the texture.
 Reducing the codebook_size can improve fillrate, and, with .PVR and .DT files, improve the compression ratio of small textures.
 By default, a full codebook is used to generate the best quality texture. codebook_size can be a number from 1 to 256, or the string "small".

 	For .PVR files, using a number will never reduce the size of the texture, but can improve fillrate.
 Specifying "small" as the codebook size will reduce the texture size for certain textures smaller than 64x64 without mipmaps, or 32x32 with mipmaps.

 	For .TEX files, codebook_size will never reduce the size of the texture, but can still improve performance.

 	For .DT files, reducing the codebook_size will reduce the size of the texture.
 Specifying "small" as the codebook size will select a smaller codebook automatically for textures that are 128x128 or smaller, with a size of 192 for a 128x128 mipmapped texture, down to 10 for an 8x8 non-mipped texture.

+--palette [filename], -p [filename]
+	Use an existing palette for PAL8BPP and PAL4BPP textures.

+	If the filename ends with .PAL, the palette will be used as specified, and no additional .PAL file will be generated when writing the resulting texture.

+	If the filename is one of the input formats (i.e. PNG, JPG, GIF) then a palette will be generated by scanning the image for unique colors.

+	The scanning starts from the top-left corner of the image, then continues right until the edge, then wraps around to the next line down.
+As it scans, it adds any unique colors found to the palette.
+The order of the colors in the palette can be controlled by the order of the colors in the image.
+This palette will be written in .PAL format alongside the resulting texture.

+	If more colors are specified in the palette than could be used for the pixel format, only the first 16 or 256 colors will be used.
+If the --max-color parameter is used, the size of the palette used will be reduced further.

 --max-color [colors], -C [colors]
 	This limits the number of colors used for a PAL8BPP or PAL4BPP format texture.
 This option could be used to generate an 8BPP texture that only uses 64 colors, and the unused colors could be used for other textures.

+	This option also limits the colors used when custom palette file is specified with the --palette option.

 --mipmap ["fast"], -m ["fast"]
 	With this option, the resulting file will have mipmaps.

 	By default, a Mitchell-Netravalli filter will be used on a level 3 steps above. (e.g. 64x64 will be generated from 512x512)

 	Adding the parameter "fast" to this option, each mipmap level is generated by downsampling the level above. (e.g. 64x64 level will be generated from 128x128) This speeds up mipmap generation for large textures.

 	When generating high quality mipmaps for a resized image, the largest mips will be generated directly from the source image. (i.e. with a 1600x500 source image, converted with "-m -r near -R x2", pvrtex will create a 1024x1024 texture, with mipmap levels 512x512 and 256x256 generated directly from the 1600x500 source, and not the 1024x1024 top most level).

 --no-mip-shift, -S